 Eating for Wellness and Beauty

-“We have baby boomers, Gen-Xers—even millennials are getting are older, and they’re starting to take their health a little more seriously,” said Purcell.
+“We have baby boomers, Gen-Xers—even millennials are getting older, and they’re starting to take their health a little more seriously,” said Purcell.

 Products are following suit, with claims “promising you’ll look better, you’ll feel better.”